 Overall, there are so many times when sharing your opinion at work is so not worth it.

-(I’m not talking about HR situations or corporate wrongdoing here.
+(I’m not talking about HR situations, danger, or corporate wrongdoing here.
 I’m talking about all other times).

 Sometimes though, it will benefit you to speak your mind at work.

 If you want to know when to share your opinion to get ahead in your career, check out the post on the 5% of your work that actually matters.
 If you speak up on the 5% of work that actually matters, it will help you get ahead.

 This post is part of my career series, The 5 Things No One Tells You That Are Critical to Career Success.
 The other posts in the series are as follows: